bit101/gifloopcoder/src/docs/objects.md

-    rotation (0)        The rotation of the object. stroke (false)      Whether the object will be stroked. fill (true)         Whether the object will be filled.
+    rotation (0)        The rotation of the object. stroke (false)      Whether the object will be stroked. fill (true)         Whether the object will be filled. scaleX (1)          The scale of the object on the x axis. scaleY (1)          The scale of the object on the y axis.